mvolkmann/blog/src/meteor.md

    Interestingly none of these options corresponds to the default.
    The default option produces applications that are insecure and are therefore only for prototyping.
-   Such applications allow all MongoDB updates to be initiated from clients.
+   Such applications allow all MongoDB updates to be initiated from clients and all documents are synced from MongoDB on the server to Minimongo in the client.
    For details on the Meteor packages included by default and with each option see
    {% aTargetBlank
      'https://docs.meteor.com/commandline.html#meteorcreate', 'here' %}.